 Materials and Books you can use for AMC 8 Preparation

 1. Pre - Algebra book from Art of Problem Solving - This is a great book that covers the basics of most of the topics that you need to master for your AMC 8.
 This book will also change your mindset about problem-solving if you are a beginner.
 Once you're done with this you can move on to the other introductory books by AOPS - Introduction to Algebra, Number Theory, Counting Probability and Geometry.
 You need to do about the first 10 chapters from Introduction to Algebra, Geometry and Counting and Probability.
 Once this is done you can finish each of the books.

 2. Volume 1 - the Basics from Art of Problem Solving - This contains more advanced topics needed to ace the AMC 8.

-I’ve used the first 3 materials with my kids and boosted their scores from almost nothing (score between 0–6) to be in the top 15–25% within 3–4 months.
+I’ve used the first 3 materials with my kids (just the Pre-Algebra book without the others) and boosted their scores from almost nothing (score between 0–6) to be in the top 15–25% within 3–4 months.
 I do wish I had more time to prepare them though.